The Commander

 Smart Search

-All existing smart searches are listed here.
-When one is selected, the corresponding search operators - if provided - are inserted in the Search Bar.
+All available smart searches are listed here.
+When you select one, the corresponding search operators - if provided - are used in the search line.

 'All' Includes

-You will get a list here, which you can use to define which element types the All tab should display.
+Here you will see a list with which you can specify which element types the "All" tab should display.
 You already know most of the list entries from the Quick Filter.
-Select here what the All tab should display.
+Select here what the "All" tab should display.

 You will also find the following here: